MorrellLAB/NorthAmerica_Fst/Scripts/README.md

-Code for Analysis and Figures
+Code for Analyses and Figures
 ==============================

 Scripts names make reference to the terminology used in the paper.